run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/preparations.md

     (If docker is configured to [run as non-root](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user){target=_blank} then `sudo` is not required).

-### Run:AI Administration CLI
+### Run:ai Administration CLI

 === "Connected"
-    Install the Run:AI Administrator Command-line Interface by following the steps [here](../../config/cli-admin-install.md).
+    Install the Run:ai Administrator Command-line Interface by following the steps [here](../../config/cli-admin-install.md).

 === "Airgapped"
-    Install the Run:AI Administrator Command-line Interface by following the steps [here](../../config/cli-admin-install.md).
+    Install the Run:ai Administrator Command-line Interface by following the steps [here](../../config/cli-admin-install.md).
 Use the image under `deploy/runai-admin-cli-<version>-linux-amd64.tar.gz`

 ## Install Helm

 If helm v3 does not yet exist on the machine, install it now:

 === "Connected"
     See [https://helm.sh/docs/intro/install/](https://helm.sh/docs/intro/install/){target=_blank} on how to install Helm.
-Run:AI works with Helm version 3 only (not helm 2).
+Run:ai works with Helm version 3 only (not helm 2).

 === "Airgapped"
     ```